IN THE SUMMERTIME * 50 YEARS OLD *

 “Somebody had the actual maxi-single (it wasn’t me) and I was introduced to Dust Pneumonia Blues – it was so exciting!

-“I suppose the main thing about Mungo Jerry at that time that really hit home with me was that they sounded different, more exciting than anything that I had ever heard before, and dressed differently to anyone else.
+“I suppose the main thing about Mungo Jerry at that time that really hit home with me was that they sounded different, more exciting than anything that I had ever heard before.
+They dressed differently to anyone else as well.

-My Memories of this song is when I heard it, it just blew me away and as an 11 year old boy went off to the record store with 7s/6d in hand as that was the price of singles then, only to be told as it was a maxi single it was 9s/11d.
+My Memories of this song is when I heard it, it just blew me away!
+As an 11 year old boy, went off to the record store with 7s/6d in hand as that was the price of singles then, only to be told as it was a maxi single it was 9s/11d.

-“I had to get the extra off my Mam to pay for it and now have 47 copies of the song from different countries, different mixes, re-release’s, juke box issues, etc.”
+“I had to get the extra off my Mam to pay for it.
+Now, I have 47 copies of the song from different countries, different mixes, re-release’s, juke box issues, etc.”

 “At first, I thought it must be an old blues track previously released maybe twenty years earlier, until somebody told me it was a brand new group – and the name was Mungo Jerry.

 “Then we saw the coverage in the music weeklies as it entered the charts with a bullet and lodged firmly at No. 1.

 “It was irresistible good-time fare, and not just a cheapo two-track 45, but a maxi-single with an extra track and a proper sleeve.

 “We all loved Mighty Man and Dust Pneumonia Blues as well.

 “At a time when some of us were starting to look outside standard chart fare and check out old blues compilations, and listen to Elmore James, Leadbelly, Robert Johnson and others, it was unusual to find a new group playing this music and putting their own stamp on it.